Eve to Adam

-Eve to Adam is an American hard rock band formed in New York City in 1997.
+Eve to Adam was an American hard rock band formed in New York City in 1997.
 They have released five albums and had three songs reach the top 40 on Billboard's Mainstream Rock Chart, as well as one song, "Immortal", that broke the top 15 at Active Rock in 2014.

 History

 Inspired by hard rock bands like Led Zeppelin, Guns N' Roses and Van Halen, brothers Taki and Alex Sassaris formed Eve to Adam in Florida in 1997.
 They soon moved to New York City and connected with songwriter and producer Desmond Child (Aerosmith, Kiss, Bon Jovi) in 1998.
 After recruiting guitarist Gaurav Bali and bassist Dave Schultz, the band began playing shows in 1999.
 They found themselves scoring a slot to open for Mötley Crüe and Scorpions on the Maximum Rock Tour that year.

 In 2000, Desmond Child dropped the act because the band did not share his vision of having the duo perform his more pop-oriented songs.
 AJ Pappas joined the band lending his expertise.
 After losing financing for recording, the band eventually found alternate funds and released their first album Auburn Slip in 2001, then toured the eastern US for two years.
 Their EP Antidote was released in November 2003.

 In 2006, AJ left the band to play with Popa Chubby, but the band then discovered Riv (Dave Rivenbark) from Gainesville to play bass and the band drove to Los Angeles and recorded songs for what would become their second album Queens to Eden, released in June 2007.
 That year, Eve to Adam opened for Daughtry on the 54 sold-out shows of his first national headlining tour.
 The band then played dates with Saliva, 3 Doors Down, Crossfade, Smile Empty Soul, The Exies, Tesla and 12 Stones.

 In June 2011, the band took on a new bass player and released their third album Banquet For A Starving Dog.
 The band then toured with Halestorm and In This Moment on the Jägermeister Music Tour and performed at the Rock on the Range and Rocklahoma festivals in 2012.
 Also that year, Banquet was re-released with a bonus track, a cover of Alice Cooper's "School's Out".